Lakshit-Chiranjiv/DSA-List-Questions/Aman_Bhaiya_DSA_List/Arrays/README.md

 - Keeping two pointers at start and end and keep swapping them and moving the pointer towards each other until they cross each other.
 - Again swapping through pointers but using recursion by passing the pointers index at each call.

+### *Maximum-Subarray - LQ14*

+- Initialized max and currentMax with the first element.
+Traversed from the 2nd element and continuosly checking if adding the next element to currentMax increases it or not.
+If it increases it then we add that to currentMax else we just assign the value of current element to currentMax.
+Along with it we keep updating max by comparing if its greater than currentMax.
+Finally we return the max.